 STEAM: Strategies, That, Engage, All Minds!

 STEAM is an educational approach to learning that utilizes Strategies That Engage All Minds.

 At IECHS we use the UN Sustianable Goals as our starting point for STEAM.
 Students learn about, engage and problem solve the goals through project based learning utilizing a human centered design thinking process.
-We use Science, Technology, Engineering, the Arts and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.
+We use Science, Technology, Engineering, Art/Design and Mathematics as access points for guiding student inquiry, dialogue, and critical thinking.